tlienart/layout-tester/syntax/code.md

 </div>
 ```

-If the code block didn't fail, the _appropriate representation of the result_ is obtained by considering the following cases in order:
+If the code block didn't fail, the _appropriate representation of the result_ is obtained by considering the following cases in order (examples are shown further down):

 1. the result is `nothing`, nothing gets shown (no string),
 1. there is a custom `html_show` function for `typeof(result)` that is defined